Bartlett police investigate Friday night shooting

 Neighbors tell WREG they heard what sounded like fireworks last night.
 They say a young man was in an altercation with someone in a vehicle.

+"This is a pretty good neighborhood.
+We've been here for over 12 years and never had a problem," Woods said.

-The mother of that young man, who didn’t want to go on camera, said her son was shot in the leg.
+The mother of that young man, who didn't want to go on camera, said her 18-year-old son was shot outside of their home.

-She said her son is doing okay right now, but that he could get worse.

-You can hear more about what neighbors think of this coming up tonight on News Channel 3 at 10 p.m.
+Some homeowners are now fearful which is why most preferred not to be on camera.

+One woman, who has been living in the area for 8 years, said she's thinking about moving.